James P. Clarke: Death and legacy

 Clarke died in Little Rock, Arkansas.
 He is buried at Oakland Cemetery in Little Rock.
+Despite an ineffective tenure as governor, Clarke and his successor, Daniel Jones, marked a departure in the conservative Democratic Party of Arkansas toward a more populist party.
+They dealt with the electoral threat of a nascent Populist party by incorporating some reforms into the Democratic platform, in conflict with the positions of national Democrats.
+Clarke is remembered for a silver tongue, short temper, and willingness to fight.

-Clarke's statue is one of two statues that was presented by the State of Arkansas to the National Statuary Hall Collection at the United States Capitol.
+Clarke's statue was one of two statues that were presented by the State of Arkansas to the National Statuary Hall Collection at the United States Capitol.
 In 2019 the decision was made to replace his statue, and that of Uriah Milton Rose, with statues of Johnny Cash and Daisy Lee Gatson Bates.
 In the case of Clarke, the reason given is "his racist beliefs".
-Clarke's own great-great-grandson, State Senator Clarke Tucker, in a 2018 column strongly supported replacing Clarke's statue: "I strongly hope one of the new statues will be Daisy Bates or a member of the Little Rock Nine."
+Clarke's great-great-grandson, State Senator Clarke Tucker, in a 2018 column strongly supported replacing Clarke's statue: "I strongly hope one of the new statues will be Daisy Bates or a member of the Little Rock Nine."